goschtl/zope/bluebream/website/docs/v1.0/gettingstarted.rst

 Page template
 ~~~~~~~~~~~~~

-We now need a page template to render the page content in html.
+Now you need a page template to render the page content in html.
 So
 let's add a ``hello.pt`` in the ``src/mynamespace/main`` directory::

   <html>